bsurc/docs/docs/asking_questions.md

 ## New problem, new email

-Please do not send support requests by replying to old tickets, which probably concern unrelated issues.
+Please do not send support requests by replying to old tickets, which probably contain unrelated issues.
+Please start a new email for each issue you encounter.

 ## The XY problem